wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 Evaluations can be based on the advantages of cloud:

 1. Stop guessing about future capacity when building and maintaining on-premise data centers with idle <strong>over-provisioning</strong>, which can be expensive.
+That can't happend with cloud vendors which charge when consumed.

 2. Tap into <strong>more capacity pooled</strong> among many customers,to benefit from economies of scale.